brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 Nibbāna is the destruction of thirst, the thirst of craving.

 ___
-- Highlight(pink) - Location 3287
-It begins with a close-up view of the tribulations that a “clansman”—a young householder pursuing the ancient Indian counterpart of a professional career—might undergo in his quest for sensual gratification.

 - Highlight(pink) - Location 3221
 To guide his spiritually mature disciples toward Nibbāna, the Buddha had to steer them beyond the blissful rewards that could be won in a future life by performing wholesome deeds.
 He did so through the “supramundane” facets of his teaching, those aspects designed to lead disciples beyond the “triple world” of sense-sphere existence, form-sphere existence, and formless existence.

-___

-- Highlight(pink) - Location 3237
-by its very nature, the world-transcending Dhamma goes against the grain of the mundane mind.
-The Buddha describes the Dhamma as “subtle, deep, and difficult to see,” and one of the things that makes it so difficult to see is its thesis that the highest happiness cannot be won by yielding to the longings of the heart but only by subduing them.

-- Highlight(pink) - Location 3239
-This thesis runs utterly counter to the thought, attitudes, and actions of people fully immersed in the world.
-As long as we are infatuated with the seductive lures of sensual enjoyment, as long as we take delight in being this or becoming that, we will regard the sublime Dhamma as a mystery and a puzzle.

-___

-- Highlight(pink) - Location 3253
-To follow the Buddha in the direction he wants to lead us, we have to learn to see beneath the surface glitter of pleasure, position, and power that usually enthralls us, and at the same time, to learn to see through the deceptive distortions of perception, thought, and views that habitually cloak our vision.

-___

-- Highlight(pink) - Location 3255
-Ordinarily, we represent things to ourselves through the refractory prism of subjective biases.
-These biases are shaped by our craving and attachments, which they in turn reinforce.
-We see things that we want to see; we blot out things that threaten or disturb us, that shake our complacency, that throw into question our comforting assumptions about ourselves and our lives.
-To undo this process involves a commitment to truth that is often unsettling, but in the long run proves exhilarating and liberating.
-- Note: greed hatred delusion

 ___